How to Set Resolutions You Can Stick to

 Try, try again

 We’ve talked a lot about setting resolutions that won’t fail… but what if they do?
 It can be discouraging to fail a resolution that you’ve set for yourself, but that doesn’t mean you should just give up.
 Give yourself a little grace and forgiveness and try again the next day!
-Maybe your New Year’s Resolution is to quit smoking.
+Maybe your New Year’s Resolution is to quit smoking or another addiction.
 Healthy365 has some great resources to help, but with any addictive substance, it may take more than one try to quit.

 A number of studies have been conducted on the number of times it could take to finally kick the habit, with suggestions ranging from 8 to 11 attempts by the U.S. Centers for Disease Control and Prevention (CDC) and up to 30 attempts in a 2016 study from the University of Toronto.
 Don’t let this discourage you… quitting is really hard!
 Use it as motivation if you do fail to keep going and know that any attempt to quit is a step in the right direction.